icarusfactor/userspaceorg/README.md

      - “UPDATE (name-of-table-you-found) SET user_pass=”(MD5-string-you-made)” WHERE ID = (id#-of-account-you-are-reseting-password-for);” (actually changes the password)
      - “SELECT ID, user_login, user_pass FROM (name-of-table-you-found);” (confirm that it was changed)
      - "exit" mysql
-1. Change permissions on files and directoies in alignment with httpd process.
+1. Change permissions on files and directories in alignment with httpd process.
    ###### LOGON: webvm.dev ######

     - Install files you had downloaded from remote FTP server

-    ==NOTE: This will let you update plugins to wordpress.==
+    ##### NOTE: This will let you update plugins to wordpress.
     ```
     cd /var/www/html/wordpress/
     sudo find . -exec chown www-data:www-data {} +